aDrius19/os-assignments/README.md

-Assigments done at the Operating Systems course
+Assignments done at the Operating Systems course (2019-2020 year)

 Not made for a full mark